 We fished Max Gap jigs tipped with minnows along the break line of the sunken island.
 Twenty minutes of hard jigging and casting did not produce a thing.
 As a last resort, we increased the speed of the retrieve and finally got a jarring strike.
 My rod doubled over in a tight arch as the fish dove deep and circled the boat.
 When I finally raised it to the surface of the murky water, I realized that this was what I was looking for.
 Minutes later, I landed a walleye that was slightly under six pounds.
-I have found that it is not uncommon for walleye to react to fast moving crankbaits when the water is very warm.
+I have found that it is not uncommon for walleye to react to fast-moving crankbaits when the water is very warm.

 Since we could not coax another strike, we moved the boat to a reef near a marshy bay.
 My first cast was greeted by an electrifying strike.
-Seconds later, another four-pound walleye broke the mirror –like surface and rolled into the waiting net.
+Seconds later, another four-pound walleye broke the mirror-like surface and rolled into the waiting net.
 Fishing turned spectacular.
 The walleyes were stacked up close in eight feet of water at the tip of the reef.
 Almost every cast produced action.
 Twice I lost fish only to have another walleye attack the bait as it moved back to the boat so I could make my next cast.
 This spot produced five walleyes from four to just over two pounds.
 Eventually, the fish stopped biting in this spot so, we moved again.

 It was time to return to the sunken island, and here also the fish suddenly went on a feeding rampage about one hour after I caught the first walleye off this spot.
 Four casts with the jigs produced three more walleyes in the three-pound range.
 It was time to quit fishing at that point, but I still wondered how many walleye were lying off that sunken island.

 The lake that we had selected for our summer walleye fishing trip was a small lake less than 500 acres in size with water depths of 30 feet or less.
 These lakes are ideal for hot summertime walleye action.
 It is much easier and quicker to fish all the prime fishing areas in a small, shallow lake than in a large, deep one.
-Searching out and fishing for walleye on deep water structure can be time-consuming and difficult.
+Searching out and fishing for walleye on a deepwater structure can be time-consuming and difficult.
 A shallow lake eliminates this problem.

 Hydrographic charting of the area surrounding these prime fishing spots showed them to be unique in the section of the lake where they were located.
 However, the peculiarities in their bottom configuration were not shown on the hydrographic map in the detail needed to recognize them easily.